 More to come

-I’ve also reorganized the content to make sure it all relates to the instructional design approach that I teach through my workshops.
+I’ve reorganized the blog to make sure it all relates to the instructional design approach that I teach through my workshops.
 Check out my visual organizer to see the topics covered in the blog and my seminars.

 This post also appears in the Allen Interactions blog, where you’ll find lots of great design ideas and inspiration.